Introduction

 Executing the project plan involves:

-- Assigning tasks to team members based on their skills and availability
+- Delegate tasks to team members based on their skills and availability

 Managing team workflows